-Travel, as well as pregnancy can make you thirsty.
+Travel, as well as pregnancy, can make you thirsty.
 Do not forget to drink plenty of water as dehydration can lead to early labor.
 Take at least eight-ounce glasses a day.

 Pregnant women MUST avoid drugs, alcohol, and cigarettes.

 Traveling is always hectic and put additional stress to pregnant women.
 Give your self sufficient time to take a break.
 Stretch yourself, or go for a short walk.
 Put your feet up whenever possible and wear comfortable shoes.
 Take a nap.
 Travel when pregnant can be stressful.

 - Pregnant women must always buckle up when traveling in a car.
 Ensure the use of both lap and shoulder belts for protection.

 - When traveling on a bus remain seated when the bus is moving.
 The narrow aisle and small bathrooms can be difficult for pregnant women.

 - Trains have more legroom but hold on to rails if there is a need to move around.

 - If you have to travel alone with a baby, click on this link to read more.

 - Airport screening machines are safe even for pregnant women.
 If one is uncomfortable when going through this machine, inform the airport security personnel of your pregnancy.
 Ask for an alternative such as a physical "pat down" search instead.

 - Drink plenty of water especially on long flights.

 - Find time to stretch your leg.

 - Some cruise line has doctor on board.
 If in doubt, check with the company in case of complications during the journey.
 Check if the port of call has immediate access to the medical center.

 - Make sure seasickness medication is suitable for pregnant women.